MicrosoftDocs/office-docs-powershell/staffhub/staffhub-ps/staffhub/Add-StaffHubShift.md

 ```

 ### -StartDateTime
-Start time of the shift
+Start time of the shift.

 ```yaml
 Type: DateTime